paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 		ResponseChannel<VoteCheckResult>,
 	),
 	/// Returns the highest possible ancestor hash of the provided block hash which is
 	/// acceptable to vote on finality for.
+	/// The `BlockNumber` provided is the number of the block's ancestor which is the
+	/// earliest possible vote.
+	///
-It can also return the same
-	/// block hash, if that is acceptable to vote upon.
-Return `None` if the input
+	/// It can also return the same block hash, if that is acceptable to vote upon.
-	/// hash is unrecognized.
+	/// Return `None` if the input hash is unrecognized.
-	ApprovedAncestor(Hash, ResponseChannel<Option<Hash>>),
+	ApprovedAncestor(Hash, BlockNumber, ResponseChannel<Option<Hash>>),
 }
 ```